syncfusion-content/xamarin-docs/Xamarin/SfDataGrid/Conditional-Styles.md

 * Using QueryCellStyle Event
 * Using QueryRowStyle Event

-## Styling cells using column cellstyle
+## Styling cells using column CellStyle

 SfDatagrid allows to apply cell style for a [GridColumn](http://help.syncfusion.com/cr/cref_files/xamarin/sfdatagrid/Syncfusion.SfDataGrid.XForms~Syncfusion.SfDataGrid.XForms.GridColumn.html) which is used to render the cells in that column.
 While applying cell style, the [GridCell](http://help.syncfusion.com/cr/cref_files/xamarin/sfdatagrid/Syncfusion.SfDataGrid.XForms~Syncfusion.SfDataGrid.XForms.GridCell.html) appears in the custom style should be the default one.
 To apply cell style for a GridColumn using [CellStyle](http://help.syncfusion.com/cr/cref_files/xamarin/sfdatagrid/Syncfusion.SfDataGrid.XForms~Syncfusion.SfDataGrid.XForms.GridColumn~CellStyle.html), follow the code example: